-The date window is still comfortably placed between four and five hours and is still woefully small although, truth be told, I don’t really know how would I have sold this readability problem: a big date window would probably look nice at 12 o’clock, but it would be a real shame to lose this applied TAG Heuer logo in the upper half of the dial.
+The date window is still comfortably placed between four and five hours and is still woefully small although, truth be told, I don’t know how would I have sold this readability problem: a big date window would probably look nice at 12 o’clock, but it would be a real shame to lose this applied TAG Heuer logo in the upper half of the dial.

-The dial is probably the most interesting thing about this new watch.
-As the name of the watch suggests (or, rather, states quite explicitly) there is a “caliper” on its dial that, in two words, allows you to more easily calculate readings of the central chronograph second hand with precision of up to 1/10th of a second.
-As ingenuous in its simplicity as it is, the “caliper” with its tiny red arrow and a carefully engraved 0-to-0 scale allows you to get very precise reading of the chronograph without putting an unnecessary strain on your eyes: no, you don’t have to guess any more.
+The dial is probably the most interesting thing here.
+As the name suggests (or, rather, states explicitly) there is a “caliper” on its dial that, in two words, allows you to more easily calculate readings of the central chronograph second hand with a precision of up to 1/10th of a second.
+As ingenious in its simplicity as it is, the “caliper” with its tiny red arrow and a carefully engraved 0-to-0 scale allows you to get a precise reading of the chronograph without putting an unnecessary strain on your eyes: no, you don’t have to guess anymore.

-To get the reading after the chronograph is stopped, you need rotate the secondary crown at 10 o’clock to move the “caliper” in a counter- or clockwise direction until the red triangle is aligned with the silver-toned chronograph second hand.
+To get the reading after the chronograph is stopped, you need to rotate the secondary crown at 10 o’clock to move the “caliper” in a counter- or clockwise direction until the red triangle is aligned with the silver-toned chronograph second hand.
 Then, you simply check which marking on the “caliper” is better aligned with a 1-second marking on the chapter ring.
 If it is “6”, then you have to add 1/6th of a second to the “full” position of the chronograph second hand.
 If it’s “3”, you add 1/3rd.
-On the picture above that I’ve prepared using a fragment of the promotional video in the beginning of this rather brief review, the marks are met at “8” meaning that precisely 5.8 seconds passed between the chronograph being engaged and stopped.
+On the picture above that I’ve prepared using a fragment of the promotional video at the beginning of this brief review, the marks are met at “8” meaning that precisely 5.8 seconds passed between the chronograph being engaged and stopped.

 Well, you probably get the idea.

-Frankly, I find the complication utterly useless, but nevertheless VERY entertaining.
+Frankly, I find the complication utterly useless, but VERY entertaining.